Carter Burwell

 Carter Benedict Burwell (born November 18, 1954) is an American film composer.
-He has consistently collaborated with the Coen brothers, having scored most of their films.
-Burwell has also scored three of Todd Haynes' films, three of Spike Jonze's films, and all the films of Martin McDonagh.
-He has received Academy Awards nominations for Best Original Score for Haynes's Carol (2015) and McDonagh's films Three Billboards Outside Ebbing, Missouri (2017) and The Banshees Of Inisherin (2022).
+He received Academy Award nominations for Best Original Score for Todd Haynes's Carol (2015) and Martin McDonagh's films Three Billboards Outside Ebbing, Missouri (2017) and The Banshees Of Inisherin (2022).
+He has frequently collaborated with the Coen brothers, having scored most of their films.
+He has also scored films by other directors such as Bill Condon, Spike Jonze, James Foley, Brian Helgeland, and John Lee Hancock.

 Early life and education

 Burwell was born in New York City, the son of Natalie (née Benedict), a math teacher, and Charles Burwell, who founded Thaibok Fabrics, Ltd. He graduated from King School in Stamford, Connecticut with George Hofecker and other notables and Harvard College, where he was a cartoonist for The Harvard Lampoon.

 Career

-As a film composer, Burwell has had a long-working relationship with the Coen brothers, providing music for every film they have made (except for O Brother, Where Art Thou? and Inside Llewyn Davis, which had folk music soundtracks produced by T-Bone Burnett).
+As a film composer, Burwell has had a long-working relationship with the Coen brothers, providing music for every film they have made (except for Inside Llewyn Davis and O Brother, Where Art Thou?).
 Among his best known film scores are Miller's Crossing (1990), And the Band Played On (1993), Conspiracy Theory (1997), Hamlet (2000), The Spanish Prisoner (1997), Before the Devil Knows You're Dead (2007), In Bruges (2008), Twilight (2008), Where the Wild Things Are (2009), The Blind Side (2009), and Breaking Dawn - Part 1 (2011) and Part 2 (2012).
-Burwell wrote and recorded the original score for the film The Bourne Identity, but his version was replaced by director Doug Liman for one by John Powell.
+Burwell wrote and recorded the original score for the film The Bourne Identity, but director Doug Liman wanted something else and replaced it with a score by John Powell.

-Ultimately the ethos of the punk rock movement gave Burwell the impetus to start performing.
+The ethos of the punk rock movement gave Burwell the impetus to start performing.
 He performed in New York with several bands, notably The Same, Thick Pigeon, and Radiante.
 Burwell played in Thick Pigeon with Stanton Miranda; the group released two albums, Too Crazy Cowboys (Factory) and tracks on Miranda Dali (Crepuscule), originally released as a Miranda solo project but later reissued as a Thick Pigeon release.
 On Burwell's soundtrack for Psycho III, Miranda was a featured singer.

 By 1986 he had composed the music for a dance piece, RAB, which premiered at the Avignon Festival.
 At the same time, he was touring worldwide with The Harmonic Choir, David Hykes' experimental vocal group, which specialized in overtone singing.

 Burwell used the country music genre as the basis for his score for the Coens' Raising Arizona in 1987.
 From 1982 to 1987 he worked at the New York Institute of Technology.